getethos/ethos-design-system/src/components/TextInput/TextInput.md

 />
 ```

 This one sets a random/invalid input for icon, which results in the text input with NO icon.
-Currently allowed icons are defined by valid_icons at src/helpers/constants.js
+Currently allowed icons are defined by VALID_ICONS at src/helpers/constants.js

 ```jsx
 import validateMinMaxFactory from '../../validators/validateMinMax'